stephenpardy/scopr/README.md

     print(a)  # prints 1

-Works on CPython with Python 2 3, but is mostly untested for edge-cases.
+Works on CPython with Python 2 and 3, but is mostly untested for edge-cases.